NOAA-ORR-ERD/PyGnome/Installing.rst

 **NOTES:**

-PyGNOME requires Python version 3.8 or greater.
+PyGNOME requires Python version 3.8 or greater (currently 3.9 is used operationally)

 Anaconda (and miniconda) can be installed in either single-user or multi-user mode: